 Move to a Bigger City

-I’ve learned the hard way that the opportunities for felons depend on their city and environment.
-I returned home to Sacramento and found it difficult getting a quality job because of my criminal background and restaurant work history.
-However, when I moved to Los Angeles, I was able to cut back working in restaurants and work as a production assistant for films and background actor.
-Yes, these are low paying jobs, but with my degree, the experience I get by being on set will help me become a screenwriter in Hollywood, which is my goal.
+The amount of opportunities for ex-felons depends on their residential area.
+I’ve learned the hard way that jobs in a city like Sacramento are just hard to find.
+Obtaining a quality job was difficult because of my criminal record and restaurant history, but when I moved to Los Angeles, things changed.
+I was able to reduce my time spent working in restaurants and begin working as a production assistant for films.
+I also worked as a background actor.
+Yes, these are low paying jobs, but my goal is become a Hollywood screenwriter.
+The experience I receive just by being on set is phenomenal!

 Dealing With Depression and Frustration

-There’s no magic pill or solution to dealing with the depression and frustration that a felon will deal with when they come home.
-The trick for felons is to understand that they have done everything in their power, legally, to put themselves in the best position possible.
-Everything has to work itself out.
-I understand the frustration of waiting for everything to work itself out.
-However, I remind myself that if there were a better idea, I would do it.
-A game plan is so important because when a felon reaches that point where they have done everything, they have to believe that what they did is sufficient and the results will come in time.
+There’s no magic pill or solution to dealing with the depression and frustration that a ex-felon will experience when they return home.
+The trick for ex-felons is to understand that they have done everything in their power, legally, to put themselves in the best possible position.
+Everything will work itself out in time.
+I truly understand the frustration of waiting for everything to work itself out.
+However, I constantly remind myself that if there was a better idea, I would do it.
+This is why a game plan is highly valuable to newly released inmate.
+When you have exhausted all of your options, you must believe that what you’ve done is sufficient and that the results will manifest in time.

 I hope this helps someone.
-At the time of this writing, I’m still struggling to have the life I want.
+At the time of this post, I’m still struggling to have the life that I want.
 However, I see things coming together.
-If nothing in this article works for you, then the best advice is keeping your head up and never giving up.
+If nothing in this article works for you, then the only advice I have left is to keep your head up and never quit.